491 Instructional Leader jobs in the United States

 Key Responsibilities:

-• Collaborate with faculty and subject matter experts to create high-quality content.
+• Collaborate with faculty and subject matter experts to define learning objectives, content, and assessments.

-• Stay current with educational technologies and trends.
+• Stay current with emerging trends and technologies in education and curriculum design.

-• Master's degree in Education, Curriculum & Instruction, or related field.
+• Master's degree in Education, Curriculum and Instruction, Instructional Design, or a related field.

-• 3-5 years of experience in curriculum development or instructional design.
+• Minimum of 3-5 years of progressive experience in curriculum development and instructional design.

 Nearby Locations